mostafatouny/awesome-theoretical-computer-science/README.md

 - [O'Donnell.
 A Theorist's Toolkit](https://www.cs.cmu.edu/~odonnell/toolkit13/) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
 - [Arora.
 Thinking Like a Theorist](https://www.cs.princeton.edu/courses/archive/fall07/cos597D/Site/lectopics.html) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.

-## Automata, Computability, & Complexity<a name="introductory_theoretical_computer_science_automata_computability_complexity"></a>

-### Lecture Notes<a name="introductory_theoretical_computer_science_automata_computability_complexity_lecture_notes"></a>
-- [Watrous.
-Introduction to The Theory of Computing](https://cs.uwaterloo.ca/~watrous/ToC-notes/) - undergrad introduction to theory of computation

-### Lecture Videos Playlists<a name="introductory_theoretical_computer_science_automata_computability_complexity_lecture_videos_playlists"></a>
-- [Yanofsky.
-Theoretical Computer Science](https://www.youtube.com/playlist?list=PLCqUsBXxq16yBaN_hpo7dY2l9N-ZLtI-X) - undergrad introduction to theory of computation
-- [Anil Ada.
-Great Ideas in Theoretical Computer Science.
-CMU](https://www.youtube.com/playlist?list=PLKzLTB8HeSUIuln-o1mbXfTr8HmIhiGEg) - A series of lectures on selected notable topics in theoretical computer science.
-- [O'Donnell.
-Great Ideas in Theoretical Computer Science.
-CMU](https://www.youtube.com/playlist?list=PLm3J0oaFux3aafQm568blS9blxtA_EWQv) - A series of lectures on selected notable topics in theoretical computer science.

-### MOOC<a name="introductory_theoretical_computer_science_automata_computability_complexity_mooc"></a>
-- [Intro to Theoretical Computer Science](https://www.udacity.com/course/intro-to-theoretical-computer-science--cs313) - It teaches basic concepts in theoretical computer science, such as NP-completeness, and what they imply for solving tough algorithmic problems.
-- [Computability, Complexity & Algorithms.
-Georgia Institute of Technology](https://www.udacity.com/course/computability-complexity-algorithms--ud061) - It focuses on the big fundamental questions of computing, and how understanding the power and limitations of algorithms helps us develop the tools to make real-world computers smarter, faster and safer.

-### Books<a name="introductory_theoretical_computer_science_automata_computability_complexity_books"></a>
-- [Sipser.
-Introduciton to Theory of Computation](https://www.cengage.com/c/introduction-to-the-theory-of-computation-3e-sipser/9781133187790/) - A standard text for introducing theory of computation for undergrads.
-- [Hopcroft, Motwani & Ullman.
-Introduction to Automata Theory, Languages, and Computation](https://www.pearson.com/us/higher-education/program/Hopcroft-Introduction-to-Automata-Theory-Languages-and-Computation-3rd-Edition/PGM64331.html) - Introductory undergrad textbook for automata, languages and theory of computation topics.
-- [Barak.
-Introduction to TCS](https://introtcs.org/public/index.html) - A modern, brief, and accessible text which introduces theoretical computer science for undergrads.
-It includes topics not usually included in standard undergrad text-books.

-### Puzzles and Problem Sets<a name="introductory_theoretical_computer_science_automata_computability_complexity_puzzles_and_problem_sets"></a>
-- [Zhu & Ko.
-Problem Solving in Automata, Languages, and Complexity](https://onlinelibrary.wiley.com/doi/book/10.1002/0471224642) - A problem-set text for automata, languages, and complexity.

 ## Handbooks